mhartzel/vim_python3_ide_installer/README.txt

 This program will do the following things:

-Uninstall previous vim packages and compile and install a new one with Python3 support.
+Uninstall previous vim packages and compile and install vim with Python3 support.
-Download and install 256 color capable urxvt terminal emulator and set it up to use the clipboard and the Terminus font.
+Download and install 256 color capable urxvt terminal emulator and set it up to use clipboard and the Terminus font.
 Install vim plugins Pathogen and Tagbar to make vim a Python3 IDE.
-Remove most color schemes that comes with vim, leaving only: default, desert, murphy and slate.
+Remove most color schemes that come with vim, leaving only: default, desert, murphy and slate.
-Install 256 color vim color schemes: desert256, distinguished, jellybeans, solarized.
+Install 256 color vim colorschemes: desert256, distinguished, jellybeans, solarized.